http4k/http4k-connect/ai/azure/README.md

 The Fake AzureAI provides the below actions and can be spun up as a server, meaning it is perfect for using in test environments without using up valuable request tokens!

-* GetModels
 * ChatCompletion
+* CreateEmbeddings
-* GenerateImage
+*
 ### Security

 The Fake server endpoints are secured with a BearerToken header, but the value is not checked for anything other than presence.

-### Image generation

-Image generation also can be set to either URL or base-64 data return.
-In the case of URLs, the Fake also doubles as a webserver for serving the images (so you can request an image and then load it from the server).
-Resolution PNG images of 256x/512x/1024x are supported.

 ### Generation of responses